Ride the Beach Trolley

 If you aren't staying at a hotel on the beach, you may wish to begin your trolley adventure on the mainland at the Park Street Terminal in downtown Clearwater.
 Here, you can buy a single fare or longer passes.
 Another option is starting at the Clearwater Beach bus stop which is directly opposite the beach near Pier 60.
 You can ride from either location to explore the beach communities.

 If you are staying on the beach, you'll likely get on the trolley at the location on Gulf Boulevard that's closest to you.
-As you travel through the beach communities, just ring the trolley bell whenever you'd like to hop off.
+When you're on the trolley, you can hop off at any time (just ring the trolley bell and the driver will stop).

 Clearwater Beach and Sand Key